wangzhuo1998/SDHAT/README.md

 ![Framework](figs/overview.png)

+*Figure 1.
+Overall framework of the proposed PLCSeg.*

 ## Introduction

 Cloud contamination is a common problem in optical remote sensing images, which can seriously affect the performance of semantic segmentation models.
 To address this issue, this project proposes **PLCSeg**, a SAR-guided progressive learning method for semantic segmentation of cloudy remote sensing images.